A Spectral Tur\'an Problem for a Fixed Tree: Introduction

 \subsection{Outline and discussion of our results}

-In order to study $\spex(n, T)$ and $\SPEX(n, T)$ for a given tree T in $\tmld$, we need to first establish conditions on $m,l,\delta$ that allow us to embed~\footnote{Given two graphs $H$ and $G$, we will say that $H$ can be embedded in $G$ if there is a copy of $H$ contained as a subgraph in $G$.} $T$ into a graph that gives us insight into the spectral extremal graphs of $T$ and whose spectral radius is easier to study while still close to $\spex(n, T)$.
+In order to study $\spex(n, T)$ and $\SPEX(n, T)$ for a given tree $T$ in $\tmld$, we need to first establish conditions on $m,l,\delta$ that allow us to embed~\footnote{Given two graphs $H$ and $G$, we will say that $H$ can be embedded in $G$ if there is a copy of $H$ contained as a subgraph in $G$.} $T$ into a graph that gives us insight into the spectral extremal graphs of $T$ and whose spectral radius is easier to study while still close to $\spex(n, T)$.
+We study embeddings of $T$ in $\tmld$ into graphs of the form $\overline{K_l} \vee m S_{\delta}$, where star $S_\delta$ denotes the graph $K_{1,\delta-1}$ and $mS_{\delta}$ denotes $m$ disjoint copies of the star.
+Our main results, Theorems~\ref{thm: bounds for T - spex} and \ref{thm: T-spex tighter bounds version}, are based on corresponding embedding results, Theorems~\ref{thm: max degrees is G[R]} and \ref{thm: tree embedding}, respectively.

-In Section~\ref{sec: embeddings}, our results, which might be of independent interest, consider embedding trees $T \in \tmld$ into graphs of the form $H = H_1 \vee H_2$ with $|V(H_1)| = l$.

-Our first result, proved in Section~\ref{sec: proof of 1st embedding}, establishes that $\delta$ is the threshold for maximum degree of $H_2$ for whether all or none of the trees in $\tmld$ can be embedded into such an $H$.